jlangenegger/ssh_certificate/README.md

 -rw-------.
 1  root root 3326 Mar 12 11:59 user_ca
 -rw-r--r--.
 1  root root  733 Mar 12 11:59 user_ca.pub
 ```
+* -q
+  * This suppresses all output except for that which is necessary.
+* -b 4096
+  * Creates a key pair where each key is 4096 bits in length
+* -f host_ca
+  * The name of our certification authority’s host key pair.
+  * /etc/ssh_ca/user_ca will contain the private key.
+  * /etc/ssh_ca/user_ca.pub will contain the public key.

 ## Sign the server's RSA key
 ### copy key to CA